Qwant/qwant-viprivacy/README.md

 </details>

-APM is optional and can be fully turned off during the onboarding or at any time.
+APM is optional and can be completely turned off during the onboarding or at any time.
 Enabling APM allows Qwant to resolve technical issues and bugs faster and provide a better user experience.

 The basic information that goes through APM: